sesham18/DogApp/README.md

 Primary users are a shelter administrator who have the ability to make changes to the database, and potential adopters who can just view the available dogs.

-The database was populated using mockaroo.com, with images and breeds coming from the Dog API (https://dog.ceo/dog-api/)
+The database was populated using Mockaroo (https://mockaroo.com/), with images and breeds coming from the Dog API (https://dog.ceo/dog-api/)

 Roadmap:
 12/30/2019 - Version 1.0 released